tianyipan123/RPMC_analysis/README.md

 - `ProtectionBuffer` directory attempts to add protection to the strategy.
-In the directory, `ProtectionBuffer` provides the interface of such buffer, while `StopOrderBuffer.py` and `OptionBuffer.py` implements various financial instruments to achieve the goal (currently under construction).
+In the directory, `ProtectionBuffer` provides the interface of such buffer, while `StopOrderBuffer.py` and `OptionBuffer.py` implements various financial instruments to achieve the goal (finish stop order buffers).
 - `Strategy` directory stores the quantitative strategies towards stock trading.
 In the directory, `Strategy.py` provides the interface of such strategy, and `SharpeMaxStrategy.py` implements such framework and develop the stock